 Alcohol is a drug that significantly affects all body systems, contributing to the incidence of cancer, heart disease, liver disease, digestive disorders, and brain dysfunction.
-In fact, its contributions to these problems are greater than that of any other known legal or illegal drug.
+In fact, its contributions to these problems is greater than that of any other known legal or illegal drug.

 Alcohol impairs judgment in very specific ways: it may make on “feel” as if he or she is doing better than he or she is.
 You feel more attractive, wittier, and more in control of the situation – thus, the temptation to take extraordinary risks.
 The awareness of being impaired is reduced!

 To request a copy of the Biennial Review in its entirety, please contact one of the following:

 |Tobacco Free Policy|